Posts straight from FireHydrant's Engineering Team

 It's Time We Throw Out the Usage of 'Postmortem'

-Why are we using the term 'postmortem' when no one died?
-In any other job, conducting a postmortem means someone perished, so we need to switch to another phrase to lessen the gruesomeness of software incidents.
+In any other job, conducting a postmortem means someone perished.
+Let's switch to a phrase that lessens the gruesomeness of software incidents.
 I wanted to provide some ideas that your organization could possibly run with as a replacement to “Postmortem.”

 The Final Episode - Episode 10 of Throughput Thursdays